 Sweet Tart Pastry

 - Follow the recipe for the pâte sucrée sweet tart base using a 24x2cm/9x1inch tart ring or loose-bottomed tart tin.Blind bake the pastry for 20 minutes as per the recipe.
-Remove the beans and return to the oven for 10 minutes.
+Remove the beans and parchment paper, and return to the oven for 10 minutes.
 Leave to cool, remove from the tart tin or ring and continue to cool completely on a wire rack.

 Lemon Tart Filling